zkoss/zkThemeTemplate/readme.md

 3. now the theme uses the compact profile.

 ## switch to a theme of [Theme Pack](https://www.zkoss.org/zkthemepackdemo/)
 The theme pack contains extra 23 themes, you can choose one theme that is closer to your target theme as a base theme and start to customize it.
+So that it can save some efforts for you.
+(**Notice**: you need to purchase ZK EE or theme pack to access the theme pack source code.)

 1. Download Theme Pack source jar. <br/>
 check theme color palette at `/projects/*.less`